 Best Music Festivals in Europe 2023

-Primavera Sound has been a staple on the European music festival circuit since its first one in 2001.
+Primavera Sound is a staple music festival in Europe, since its first edition in 2001.
 It celebrated its belated 20th anniversary this June by expanding to a two weekend event, with a music line-up boasting names such as Tame Impala, The Strokes, The National and Jorja Smith.
 The 2023 line-up features the Pet Shop Boys, Blur, Halsey, Kendrick Lamar, Depeche Mode, and countless more acts – an eclectic mix that’s sure to be a hit.
 Held in the city’s Parc del Fòrum beside the backdrop of the Mediterranean sea, there’s also sister festivals in Madrid and Porto, Portugal if Barcelona doesn’t take your fancy.

 When?
 1–3 June 2023